-Customer satisfaction is a powerful predictor of customer retention, loyalty and profitable relationships.
+Customer satisfaction is a powerful predictor of customer retention, loyalty, and profitable relationships.
 In a competitive marketplace where businesses compete daily for customers, outstanding customer satisfaction is a key differentiator and increasingly has become a valuable business strategy influencer.
-It is a challenge for businesses to continually fulfill customer needs and meet their expectations without an up-to-date understanding and appreciation of customer wants, needs, and behaviors.
+It is a challenge for companies to continually fulfill customer needs and meet their expectations without an up-to-date understanding and appreciation of customer wants needs and behaviors.

-Best-in-class companies use a blend of Business Intelligence Solutions with customer-focused Key Performance Indicators (KPIs) and Customer Satisfaction Surveys to proactively monitor and measure actual customer interactions and feedback to recognize and support the true ‘Voice of Customer’.
+Best-in-class companies use a blend of Business Intelligence Solutions with customer-focused Key Performance Indicators (KPIs) and Customer Satisfaction Surveys to proactively monitor and measure actual customer interactions and feedback to recognize and support the authentic ‘Voice of Customer.’
 This approach help organizations successfully craft pragmatic and time-sensitive strategies to retain profitable customers and consequently safeguard and continually cultivate their most mission-critical corporate assets – loyal customers.

 Customer Satisfaction Measure: Definition

 Customer Satisfaction is a measure of how a company’s business products and services meet or exceed customer expectations.
-Customer satisfaction is generally characterized as the number of customers, or percentage of total customers, whose reported experience with a business, its products, and or services (ratings) exceeds quantified satisfaction goals.
+Customer satisfaction represents the number of customers, or the percentage of total customers, whose reported experience with a business, its products, and or services (ratings) exceeds quantified satisfaction goals.

 Organizations unable to successfully monitor and measure customer satisfaction, are powerless to identify satisfied and unsatisfied customers!

 “No one knows the cost of a defective product – don’t tell me you do.
 You know the cost of replacing it, but not the cost of a dissatisfied customer.”